On the local Langlands conjectures for disconnected groups

 The factor $\Delta_{KS}$ is an absolute transfer factor whose relative version is the factor $\Delta'$ of \cite[\S5.4]{KS12}.
 When $z=1$ then $\Delta_{KS}$ coincides with the absolute factor \cite[(5.5.2)]{KS12}.
-When $b=1$ the factor $\Delta_{KS}$ differs from the factor \cite[(5.10)]{KalRI} by the term $e(G_z)$, which in the notation of loc. cit. would be $e(G')$.
-This change is made for convenience of exposition and will be reflected in the absence of the term $e(G_z)$ in the character identities \eqref{eq:charid} as compared to \cite[(5.9),(5.11)]{KalRI}.
+When $b=1$ the factor $\Delta_{KS}$ coincides with the factor \cite[(5.10)]{KalRI}

 Before we come to $\Delta_{III}^\tx{new}$ we briefly recall the definition of the other factors.
 These factors depend on auxiliary data that we describe first.
 Let $(T,B,\{X_\alpha\})$ be an $F$-pinning of $G$ invariant under $b$.
 Let $\psi : F \to \C^\times$ be a non-trivial character.
 It is assumed that the Whittaker datum arising from the pinning and the character is the given datum $\mf{w}$.
 Let $R_\tx{res}(S,G)$ be the set of restrictions to $S_\tx{sc}^b$ of the absolute roots of $S$ in $G$.
 Fix $a$-data and $\chi$-data for $R_\tx{res}(S,G)$.